 If you started with method (a), close the file and start the WPDOSBox application.
 If you started with method (b), then press F7, save the file, type Exit to return to WordPerfect; exit WordPerfect; and start the application again.
 In either case, when WPDOS is running, press Ctrl-F1, Go to DOS, and enter the command mount to see your drive-letter assignments.
 If they are not what you wanted, edit the file with the assignments and try again.

 Switching between text and graphic modes in WPDOS 6.x.
 When you switch between text and graphic modes in WPDOS 6.x, DOSBox may repeat the last keystroke that you typed before switching modes.
-So, if you use Ctrl-F3, G, to switch to graphic mode, the letter "g" may be typed repeatedly in the editing screen.
-To avoid this problem, use one of the supplied macros to switch modes.
+So, if you use Ctrl-F3, G, to switch to graphic mode, the letter “g” may be typed repeatedly in the editing screen.
+If this occurs, you can avoide this problem by using one of the supplied macros to switch modes.
 Use GRAFMODE to switch to graphics mode, TEXTMODE to switch to text mode, and PAGEMODE to switch to page mode.